ESG Regulatory Reporting Virtual Conference: How to Comply With Regulations and Investor Expectations

 2:00 – 2:40 PM

 In order for ESG reporting to be fully effective, businesses need to increase the focus on quality of data collection.
 But this also requires adapting to the differences in which data collection is handled considering that traditional data collection methods may not apply to the types of data needed for sustained ESG growth.
-Both existing and new pieces of data and automation must be considered.
+Both existing and new pieces of data must be considered.
 In this session, participants will get insights on:

 • Key challenges, best practices, tools, and assessments related to aggregation and reporting